-Outcome-based measurables include: culling and morbidity rates, fear behaviour, injury rate and severity, mortality, culling and morbidity rates, performance, spatial distribution and vocalisation.
+Outcome-based measurables-include: fear behaviour, injury rate and severity, mortality, culling and morbidity rates, performance, spatial distribution, and vocalisation.

 Protection from predators

 Layer pullets and laying hens should be protected from predators in indoor and outdoor areas.
 All production systems should be designed and maintained to prevent access by predators and wild birds.